projectcalico/calico/reference/faq.md

 {{site.prodname}} will then route traffic between {{site.prodname}} hosts using IP-in-IP.

-To reduce encapsulation overhead, you can set `ipipMode` to `CrossSubnet` to selectively use IP-in-IP.
-Check [configuring overlay networking]({{ site.baseurl }}/networking/vxlan-ipip) for the details.

 For best performance in AWS, you can disable [Source/Destination Check]({{ site.baseurl }}/reference/resources/felixconfig#spec) instead of using IP-in-IP or VXLAN; but only if all your instances are in the same subnet of your VPC.
 The setting must be `Disable` for the EC2 instance(s) to process traffic not matching the host interface IP address.
+This is also applicable if your cluster is spread across multiple subnets.
+If your cluster traffic crosses subnets, set `ipipMode` (or `vxlanMode`) to `CrossSubnet` to reduce the encapsulation overhead.
+Check [configuring overlay networking]({{ site.baseurl }}/networking/vxlan-ipip) for the details.

 You can disable Source/Destination Check using [Felix configuration]({{ site.baseurl }}/reference/resources/felixconfig), the AWS CLI, or the EC2 console.
 For example, using the AWS CLI: